opendilab/DI-engine-docs/source/best_practice/multi_gpu_example.rst

 During data-parallel training, each device handles a portion of total input.
 Large training batch significantly accelerate the training process.

-About data-parallel training in Ding, we support two types which are DataParallel(DP) and DataDistributedParallel(DDP).
+About data-parallel training in DI-engine, we support two types which are DataParallel(DP) and DataDistributedParallel(DDP).

 The experimental environment referred to here is a single machine with multi-GPUs.